fnkygy/distributed-scheduler/README.md

 - Deployment: All logically-separate components are segregated by interfaces rather than separate spring boot applications.
 It will all run in one single JVM.
 - Node management: There is no hazelcast used for communication, it will be an in-memory interface-to-interface communication.
 - Job management and storage: There is no storage, the DAO is a dummy implementation.
+- Checkpointing: There is no checkpointing implemented for the demo.

 ##### Testing
 There are two test cases in the repository, which cover: